 At Stoneydown, we value a strong partnership between staff and parents and carers because we know this is important in helping children to achieve and to enjoy learning.

 Visiting the school

 We hope that you have found our website useful and informative.
 However, the best way of finding out about us is to arrange to visit us during the school day.
 If you are considering applying for your child to be admitted to Stoneydown and would like to come and visit, please contact the school office on 020 8520 7026 to arrange an appointment.
 We hold open days during the autumn term.
 We are always pleased to meet prospective parents and children.

 Visit Dates for Prospective New Parents

-Our office on both sites can be accessed by wheelchair.
-Our infant site has full wheelchair access.
+Staff in the main office of either site are happy to provide any information you need.
+The school offices on each site are wheelchair-accessible.
 If you have any other disability and wish to access our site, please contact our school office to discuss your requirements.

-Every month, the headteacher sends home a newsletter with each child to tell you about special events, school activities, news and to give you information on day-to-day school life.
+Every Friday, you will be emailed a newsletter to tell you about special events, school activities, news and to give you information on day-to-day school life.
 It is also published on the website.

 MEETING THE TEACHERS